atmulyana/react-input-validator/docs/index.md

 ## Server-side Validation <a name="server-side_validation"></a>
-`rc-input-validator` pakcage is to validate inputs in React Native app or an HTML form.
+`@react-input-validator` library is to validate inputs in React Native app or an HTML form.
 In other words, it's for client-side validation.
-By existence of client-side validation, we are more confident to submit data to the server.
+By the existence of client-side validation, we are more confident to submit data to the server.
 However, is it enough?
 Absolutely not.
 A hacker can make a request without using our app and use an invalid data.
 So, the server-side validation is always needed exactly as if we are not using a rich user interface application (like an oldish web app).